MediaComem/comem-archioweb/guides/api-documentation.md

   in your OpenAPI document.
 A JSON schema is a standard way of validating a JSON document.
 Use the [JSON Schema Reference][json-schema-reference] and the [JSON Schema Validation draft][json-schema-validation] as your references.
+* The [swagger-jsdoc][swagger-jsdoc] package allows you to put each route's documentation in a comment next to the route if that's your thing.